 - -Employer-sponsored retirement plans (e.g., 401(k) plans, 457 plans, employer-sponsored 403(b) plans, profit sharing and money purchase pension plans and defined benefit plans).
-For purposes of this provision, employer-sponsored retirement plans do not include SEP IRAs, Simple IRAs or SAR-SEPs. - ---Shares purchased through reinvestment of capital gains distributions and dividend reinvestment when purchasing shares of the same Fund (but not any other fund within Delaware Funds). - ---Shares exchanged from Class C shares of the same Fund in the month of or following the 7-year anniversary of the purchase date.
-To the extent that this Prospectus elsewhere provides for a waiver with respect to exchanges of Class C shares or conversion of Class C shares following such shorter period, that waiver will apply. - ---Employees and registered representatives of Ameriprise Financial or its affiliates and their immediate family members. - ---Shares purchased by or through qualified accounts (including IRAs, Coverdell Education Savings Accounts, 401 (k)s, 403(b) TSCAs subject to ERISA and defined benefit plans) that are held by a covered family member, defined as an Ameriprise financial advisor and/or the advisor's spouse, advisor's lineal ascendant (mother, father, grandmother, great grandmother, great grandmother), advisor's lineal descendant (son, step-son, daughter, great granddaughter) or any spouse of a covered family member who is a lineal descendant. - ---Shares purchased from the proceeds of redemptions within Delaware Funds, provided (1) the repurchase occurs within 90 days following the redemption, (2) the redemption and purchase occur in the same account, and (3) redeemed shares were subject to a front-end or deferred sales load (that is, Rights of Reinstatement).
+For purposes of this provision, employer-sponsored retirement plans do not include SEP IRAs, Simple IRAs or SAR-SEPs. - -Shares purchased through reinvestment of capital gains distributions and dividend reinvestment when purchasing shares of the same Fund (but not any other fund within Delaware Funds). - -Shares exchanged from Class C shares of the same Fund in the month of or following the 7-year anniversary of the purchase date.
+To the extent that this Prospectus elsewhere provides for a waiver with respect to exchanges of Class C shares or conversion of Class C shares following such shorter period, that waiver will apply. - -Employees and registered representatives of Ameriprise Financial or its affiliates and their immediate family members. - -Shares purchased by or through qualified accounts (including IRAs, Coverdell Education Savings Accounts, 401(k)s, 403(b) TSCAs subject to ERISA and defined benefit plans) that are held by a covered family member, defined as an Ameriprise financial advisor and/or the advisor's spouse, advisor's lineal ascendant (mother, father, grandmother, great grandmother, grandmother - -Shares purchased from the proceeds of redemptions within Delaware Funds, provided (1) the repurchase occurs within 90 days following the redemption, (2) the redemption and purchase occur in the same account, and (3) redeemed shares were subject to a front-end or deferred sales load (that is, Rights of Reinstatement).

-Raymond James & Associates, Inc., Raymond James Financial Services & Raymond James Affiliates ("Raymond James"):
+Raymond James & Associates, Inc., Raymond James Financial Services & Raymond James Affiliates ("Raymond James");